25 Perfect Things to Do If You’re Single on Valentine’s Day

-February 14 is all about showering yourself with love, fun, pampering, and the very best chocolate (of course).
+Flying solo on February 14th?
+Shower yourself with love, fun, pampering, and the very best chocolate (of course).

 Be your own Valentine

-Valentine’s Day has long been known as the romantic holiday for couples but it’s changed in recent years to be more encompassing, to celebrate all different kinds of love.
-And it’s a good thing!
+Valentine’s Day has long been known as the romantic holiday for couples, but that’s changing.
 One in three American adults are single, with half saying they’re looking for love and the other half saying they’re content with their current relationship status, according to the latest Pew Research poll.
-So even though romantic movies may make it seem like everyone else is going to be loved up for Valentine’s Day, the truth is that if your single on Valentine’s Day, you’re in really good company.
+So even though romantic movies may make it seem like everyone else is going to be loved up for Valentine’s Day, the truth is that if you’re single on Valentine’s Day, you’re in really good company.

-The best part is that you get to celebrate the day exactly how you want to—ordering your favorite foods, watching your favorite movie, or doing whatever helps you love yourself and recognize you for being the awesome person you are.
+The best part is that you get to celebrate the day exactly how you want to.
+You can pick from the Valentine’s Day ideas on the list below, laugh at some funny Valentine’s Day memes, or celebrate with your BFFs on Galentine’s Day.
+Do whatever helps you love yourself and recognize you for being the awesome person you are.

 Write yourself a love letter

 It can be all too easy to focus on our flaws, so this Valentine’s Day, make a conscious effort to acknowledge all the good things you do by writing yourself a love letter.
 For more suggestions for building self-love, try journaling or buying a set of affirmation cards to read each and every day.

 Buy yourself something sparkly